The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 There are no houses on the beach and for most of the time you meet no other people.

 Continuing north the road steepens and winds uphill in hairpin bends through lush jungle where small rivers tumble down.
-The top of the hill affords breathtaking views of the entire coast until Mal Pais and Cabo Blanco.
+The top of the hill affords breathtaking views of the entire coast as far as Mal Pais.

 The small village surrounding the hotel features houses and murals with cheerfull naive paintings and mosaics, and there is a souvenir shop with locally produced artwork.